-A huge concern is that bark collars address the symptom, but not the cause.
+A bigger concern is that bark collars address the symptom, but not the cause.
 Dogs bark for a variety of reasons: excitement, to deter trespassers to their territory (including the Amazon delivery person), reacting to stimulation from noise or something they see out the window, because of stress, or fear and anxiety.
 If you remove the barking but the underlying trigger still exists, you may see your dog develop a new, just as undesirable behavior as an outlet for the frustration, fear or stress causing the vocalizations.
 Some dogs might get destructive, scratch at molding around windows and doors, eliminate in the house, or excessively groom to the point of self-harm.

-Another problem with using a bark collar is that it can create other issues that didn't exist prior to use.
+Another problem with using a bark collar is that it can create issues that didn't exist prior to use.
 Remember that the reason bark collars work is that it causes some kind of unpleasantness that the dog wants to avoid.
 While the hope is that the dog may associate barking with the unpleasantness, the dog could also associate something else in the environment with the discomfort.

 Now you might not be close to your neighbors and don't really care whether your dog likes their kids or not.
 But what happens if one day the kids stick through hands through the fence to pet your dog, or your dog gets loose and wanders over into their yard?
 And what if your dog doesn't just make the association with those particular kids, but with all kids?

 Although we think of barking as being a single behavior, in reality how trainers work with it will depend on context.
 Is the dog barking out of excitement – such as when their family returns home?
 Is the dog barking at strangers outside?
 Barking out the window at the neighbor’s walking their dog past the house?
-Because a driver from Amazon is on your property to make a delivery?
+Because a driver is on your property to make a delivery?
 Or are they barking because they are afraid of something?

 No matter why your dog is barking, it’s a good idea to engage a professional dog trainer to assess your dog, determine why the barking is happening, and develop a training plan to help your dog stop barking excessively.
-In the meantime you can use management to reduce the barking by making changes to your dog's environment.
+In the meantime, you can use management to reduce the barking by making changes to your dog's environment.

 Since my clients are primarily those whose dogs suffer from separation anxiety, I’m particularly concerned about the use of bark collars.
 A neighbor complaining about a dog barking all day is certainly something that would be considered an emergency that needs to be taken care of.
-But we also know that non stop barking and howling when the owner is absent is one of the symptoms of separation anxiety.
+But we also know that non-stop barking and howling when the owner is absent, is one of the symptoms of separation anxiety.